PTSD & Trauma Healing: EMDR – Part 1

-If something traumatic happened, it probably has had a big impact on you.
+If something traumatic happened, it probably has had a big impact on you and is possibly resulting in some post-traumatic stress.
 Let’s talk about what’s next.

 Being responsible for healing doesn’t mean we have to do it alone; we can be helped or supported along the way.
 How long trauma treatment takes is dependent on the individual as well as the treatment type since not all therapies are created equal and not all therapies work for everyone either.
 Since there isn’t yet a way to go back in time and stop the event from happening, nor is there a way to go ahead in time and magically be in a better mental and physical place, we have to learn to do what we can in the present.

 One of the most common ways to help recover after a traumatic event is EMDR (Eye Movement Desensitization and Reprocessing).
 SCHC’s trauma program integrates EMDR into its clinical practice to help men start healing from their trauma(s).
 It is also a critical element in the